 We follow the Edexcel IGCSE in Mathematics.
-This is a three year course starting in Year 9.
+This is a three year course starting in Year 9, chosen because it includes some very interesting topics at the higher end, such as Calculus and graphical transformations, and its focus on visual mathematics.
+The course includes all the elements needed for science or business GCSE, and also 'real life' topics such as taxation.
 There is no coursework for this specification and examinations are sat at the end of the course.
 The assessment will consist of two papers, each two hours long.

-Assessment will cover the following topics: Number, Algebra, Geometry and Statistics.
-Calculators may be used in both papers.
+Assessment will cover the following areas equally: Number, Algebra, Geometry and Data Handling.
+Calculators may be used in both papers, although many questions require proofs or explanations.

 Two tiers are available for our students: Foundation or Higher Tier.
-Foundation is graded 1 to 5 and Higher grades is graded from 3 to 9.
+Foundation is graded 1 to 5 and Higher grades is graded from 4 to 9.
 The qualification will be graded using the total mark across both papers.
 Both papers must be at the same tier of entry and be completed in the same assessment series.

-More details can be found here: https://qualifications.pearson.com/content/demo/en/qualifications/edexcel-international-gcses-and-edexcel-certificates/international-gcse-mathematics-a-2016.html
+More details can be found here https://qualifications.pearson.com/en/qualifications/edexcel-international-gcses/international-gcsemathematics-a-2016.html

-It is often possible for a few students who wish to extend their Maths skills beyond GCSE to follow the AQA Further Maths Level 2 as an additional maths qualification.
-Here students are exposed to advanced topics such as Calculus, Algebra, Geometry and Matrices.
+It is often possible for a few students who wish to extend their Maths to take the Edexcel Further Pure Maths IGCSE qualification.
+Through the Further Pure Maths course, students are exposed to advanced topics such as Integration, Logarithms, Geometrical Series and Trigonometrical Identities.
 Your child's Maths teacher can provide you with further information about this qualification.